f5devcentral/f5-big-iq-onboarding/README.md

 10. Change admin and root default password on all instances, follow [K16275](https://support.f5.com/csp/article/K16275) article.

-11. If you have 2 BIG-IQ CMs, go to the [BIG-IQ Knowledge Center](https://techdocs.f5.com/kb/en-us/products/big-iq-centralized-mgmt/manuals/product/big-iq-centralized-management-plan-implement-deploy-6-1-0/04.html) to configure HA.
+11. If you have 2 BIG-IQ CMs, go to the BIG-IQ Knowledge Center [for 6.1 and below](https://techdocs.f5.com/kb/en-us/products/big-iq-centralized-mgmt/manuals/product/big-iq-centralized-management-plan-implement-deploy-6-1-0/04.html) or [for 7.0 and after](https://techdocs.f5.com/en-us/bigiq-7-0-0/creating-a-big-iq-high-availability-auto-fail-over-config.html) to configure HA.

 12. Verify connectivity between BIG-IQ CM, DCD and BIG-IPs.
 SSH to the BIG-IQ CM primary and execute.